How to Set Up TradingView for ETF Research

 • Find UCITS ETFs by ISIN on the right exchange.

-• Build a watchlist for your portfolio and research pipeline.
+• Build a watchlist with sections for holdings, research, and benchmarks.

-• Overlay multiple funds on a comparison chart.
+• Overlay multiple funds on a dividend-adjusted comparison chart.

 • Set price alerts without being glued to a screen.